Skip to footer content

 Telerik Approach

 Telerik RadBarcode is licensed as part of the Progress Telerik UI suite.
 There is no standalone barcode license.
-Access to RadBarcode and RadBarcodeReader requires an active subscription to the appropriate platform suite:
+Access to RadBarcode and RadBarcodeReader requires a license for the appropriate platform suite:

-Pricing as of January 2026.
+Pricing reflects Telerik DevCraft list prices as of 2026.
+Perpetual licenses are available at a higher one-time cost.
 Visit the Telerik pricing page for current rates.

 IronBarcode Approach

-IronBarcode offers both perpetual and subscription licensing.
+IronBarcode offers perpetual licensing across four tiers: Lite at $749 (1 developer), Plus at $1,499 (3 developers), Professional at $2,999 (10 developers), and Unlimited at $5,999.
 The perpetual tiers grant permanent use rights — a license purchased today remains valid without renewal.
 Annual renewal is optional for continued access to updates.
-Entry pricing starts at $799 for a single developer with perpetual rights.
-For teams, the Professional tier covers multiple developers at a fixed one-time cost.

 IronBarcode's licensing page details the current tier structure, including royalty-free redistribution options and SaaS deployment licensing.